-Shockwave therapy is an alternative, non-invasive treatment for ED.
+Shockwave therapy is an alternative, non-invasive treatment for Erectile Dysfunction.
 It is a fairly recent technique that has emerged over the last decade.
-Practitioners may refer to shockwave therapy for ED as low-intensity extracorporeal shock wave treatment (LI-ESWT).
+Practitioners may refer to shockwave therapy for Erectile Dysfunction as low-intensity extracorporeal shock wave treatment (LI-ESWT).

 LI-ESWT for erectile dysfunction works by applying low-intensity shock waves to the penis.
 A practitioner uses a handheld probe to administer these.
 A gel is used as an interface to conduct the shock pulses.